prangishviliAbe/Fast-Accordion-Elementor-Addon/README.md

 # Fast-Accordion-Elementor-Addon

-Fast Accordion Elementor Addon is a custom Elementor widget that allows you to create stylish and functional accordion tabs with a blocked layout.
+Fast Accordion Elementor Addon is a custom Elementor widget that allows you to create stylish and functional accordion tabs with a blocked layout, including support for dynamic templates.
 Perfect for FAQs, feature lists, and organized content presentation.
 ![Fast Accordion Cover](assets/fast_ac.png)

+## Version

+1.0.2

 ## Features